nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 #### 3.3.4 Using an ingredient

-To use an ingredient from the ingredient list, the user needs to execute command below:
+To use an ingredient from the `Fridge`, the user needs to execute the command below:

 Format: `use`  `INGREDIENT_NAME` `INGREDIENT_AMOUNT`

+A warning:  `*always use most recently expiring ingredients first, to prevent food waste!*` is printed when showing the example use of this command.
+This notifies the chef that he should be using the ingredients with the most recent expiry date first.
+This command will look through all the ingredients matching the ingredient name, sorted by ascending expiry date, and continue removing them (considering the amount of the ingredient they contain ) until the total  `INGREDIENT_AMOUNT` is used/reached.
+Furthermore, if the `Fridge` contains expired ingredients matching the  `INGREDIENT_NAME`, they are not taken into consideration, since the Chef should not be able to use an expired ingredient in his dishes!

-If there are not enough required ingredients, message is output:
+If there are not enough required ingredients, the following message is printed:

 ```
 	 There is not a sufficient amount of rice that is not expired, maybe you could buy some first?